-The involuntary quarantine causes many mental health issues to surface, because we are social beings.
-This is even true of the self-proclaimed introverts, because people need social interactions.
+The involuntary quarantine causes many mental health issues to the surface because we are social beings.
+This is even true of the self-proclaimed introverts because people need social interactions.
 We don’t realize the value of the interaction and exchanges between colleagues during the course of a normal working day.

 The issues that can come to the foreground from being forced to work from home in the midst of a world-wide pandemic are:

-- The change in your mind-set from “living” to being in survival mode.
-This shift in mind-set is the clearest in people binge shopping for so-called essential goods, leaving shop shelves empty.
-The empty shop shelves aggravates the feelings of anxiety and despair.
-People who cannot afford to stock pile are even more anxious, because their situation turns out to be more hopeless.
+- The change in your mindset from “living” to being in survival mode.
+This shift in mindset is the clearest in people binge shopping for so-called essential goods, leaving shop shelves empty.
+The empty shop shelves aggravate feelings of anxiety and despair.
+People who cannot afford to stockpile are even more anxious because their situation turns out to be more hopeless.

 - Increase anxiety takes a toll for the worse on your health.
 Stress and continued anxiety erode your wellbeing and leave your general immune response wanting.

 - Working from home can decrease your job and financial security.
-In the process where decentralization wins ground, people’s fear for becoming redundant increases.
+In the process where decentralization wins ground, people’s fear of becoming redundant increases.

 - The increased sense of insecurity leads to feelings of hopelessness and helplessness.

-- On top of all these reactions there are the fear for the lives of loved ones.
+- On top of all these reactions, there is a fear for the lives of loved ones.
 We do not know how safe, our children, elderly parents and loved ones working in emergency and medical services are.

 - Many people also do not know how loved ones are doing when they work somewhere outside the country.